Massive leak shows Chinese firm hacked foreign govts, activists: analysts

 I-Soon's website was not available Thursday morning, though an internet archive snapshot of the site from Tuesday says it is based in Shanghai, with subsidiaries and offices in Beijing, Sichuan, Jiangsu and Zhejiang.

-It contains files showing chatlogs, presentations and lists of targets, analysts said.
+The leak contains hundreds of files showing chatlogs, presentations and lists of targets.

+AFP found what appeared to be lists of Thai and UK government departments among the leaks, as well as screenshots of attempts to log into an individual's Facebook account.

+Other screenshots showed arguments between an employee and a supervisor over salaries, as well as a document describing software aimed at accessing a target's Outlook emails.

+"As demonstrated by the leaked documents, third-party contractors play a significant role in facilitating and executing many of China's offensive operations in the cyber domain," SentinelLabs analysts said.

+In one screenshot of a chat app conversation, someone describes a client request for exclusive access to the "foreign secretary's office, foreign ministry's ASEAN office, prime minister's office national intelligence agency" and other government departments of an unnamed country.

-Services offered to potential clients included breaking into an individual's account on social media platform X -- monitoring their activity, reading their private messages, and sending posts.
+Analysts who examined the files said the company also offered potential clients the ability to break into accounts of individuals on social media platform X -- monitoring their activity, reading their private messages, and sending posts.

 It also laid out how the firm's hackers could access and take over a person's computer remotely, allowing them to execute commands and monitor what they type.